bloominstituteoftechnology/Android_Intents/README.md

 4. The method must accept a `String` to be the view's text attribute and an `int` which is the index where the element is stored in the `List`.
 5. Return the `TextView` from the method.
 6. To add the `TextView` to the ui, pass it to your `ScrollView`'s `LinearLayout` child's `.addView()` method.
+> Look at the code in this file for a reminder on how to do this. https://github.com/ChancePayne/MattsList/blob/master/app/src/main/java/com/lambdaschool/mattslist/MainActivity.kt

 ### Part 5 - Create an Intent to Get an Image